Panzerschrek/U-00DC-Sprache-site/index.md

 There is also a converter of C headers, that may help in creation of C bindings.
 It's especially helpful until Ü has no big ecosystem of native (written in Ü) libraries.
 Thus using external C code works almost in all cases (with rare exceptions).

+### Language development

+Ü is an open-source software, distributed under the terms of BSD-3 license.
+Anyone can participate in its development.

+Ü compiler is based on LLVM library and thus leverages many its powers, including numerous optimizations and code generation support for many platforms.

+There are two compilers of Ü - Compiler0, written in C++ and Compiler1 - written (mostly) in Ü.
+Besides the compiler another helpful components exist.

 ### Links